Online Consent for Electronic Disclosures

 Average Daily Balance.
 To get the Average Daily Balance, we take the beginning balance of your Account each day, add any new purchases on that day, and subtract any payments or credits we apply that day.
 We add interest charges to your Account on a monthly basis.
 We add other charges and fees, such as late fees, to your Account on the day that such charges or fees are posted to the Account.
 If your Account has an overall credit balance, we treat this as a $0 balance.
 This gives us the daily balance.
 Then we add up all the daily balances for each day in the billing cycle and divide the total by the number of days in the billing cycle.
 This gives us the Average Daily Balance.

+Non-Variable APR.
+Your Annual Percentage Rate is 29.99%, which corresponds to a monthly periodic rate of 2.500%.
+This is a non-variable rate.
 The finance charges that are assessed, including the monthly periodic rate, will be in amounts or at rates that do not exceed those permitted by law.
-As of 10/3/2017 the APR is 25.90% which corresponds to a monthly rate of 2.159%.
 The amount of periodic interest charges and APRs are subject to change.
-See below under the heading "Change of Terms (including Interest Charges)."
+See below under the heading “Change of Terms (including Interest Charges).”

 When interest charges begin to accrue.
 Interest charges begin to accrue on each purchase on the date of the purchase.
 However, if you paid the new balance on your previous Statement by the payment due date shown on that statement, then: (1) if you pay the new balance on your current billing statement by the payment due date shown, we impose no interest charges on purchases during the current billing cycle, and (2) if you make a payment by the payment due date shown on your current statement that is less than the new balance, we will credit that payment as of the first day in your current billing cycle.
 In addition, if your previous Statement reflected a new balance and you did not pay that new balance in full by the payment due date on that previous statement, then we will not impose interest charges on any purchases during the current billing cycle if you pay the new balance shown on your current Statement by the payment due date reflected on that current Statement.